Kamm Visits Beijing and Hong Kong for Talks with Chinese Officials and Foreign Diplomats

 Dui Hua received information on political prisoners in Hunan.
 Authorities granted Zhu Yu’an (朱玉安) medical parole in June 2018.
 The female Falun Gong practitioner was convicted of “organizing/using a cult to undermine implementation of the law” and sentenced to four years’ imprisonment in October 2016.

 China Democracy Party member Xie Changfa (谢长发) continues to serve his 13-year sentence in Chishan Prison.
 The outlawed opposition party has faced suppression since its establishment in 1998.
-Xie has not receive any sentence reductions after being convicted of subversion in 2009.
+Xie has not received any sentence reductions after being convicted of subversion in 2009.
 Xie reportedly refuses to demonstrate remorse.
 He is expected to finish his term in June 2021.

 PUBLICATIONS ROUND UP